rafagaia/challenge-starkBank/README.md

 </br>
 4. Bonus: Deploy application in the cloud (such as AWS, GCP, or Azure).</br>
 4.1.
 Bonus: find issues on Stark Bank public code or API.</br>
 4.1.1.
 Invoice can be created with an unregistered customer and taxId.
-Registers customer.
+Registers customer.</br>
 4.1.2.
-Invoice creation with existing customer taxId and new name overwrites previous customer name.
+Invoice creation with existing customer taxId and new name overwrites previous customer name.</br>
 4.1.3.
-Customer name-length can be abnormously big, and contain special characters such as $!@(...).
+Customer name-length can be abnormously big, and contain special characters such as $!@(...).</br>
 4.2.
 Have fun and good luck!</br>
 </br>

-# Specifications
+## Specifications

 Stack of choice to solve challenge:</br>
 - Application: Nodejs, Express</br>
 - Tests: jest, supertest</br>
 - Cloud: AWS EC2 (free tier) + PM2</br>

-# Setup

-To test the app, follow steps:</br>

-...